 India has witnessed a number of interesting court cases, all different from each other; yet have one or another thing in common.
 The cases mentioned in this article bring forth and highlight the drawbacks and loopholes in our system or maybe, in our constitution.
 From a case of identity to that of corruption, you will explore all kinds of Indian court cases that are interesting and thought-provoking too.

 Here are some of the most important and influential cases in Indian history:

 1. K.M.
 NANAVATI vs the STATE OF MAHARASHTRA

 This case was the last time there was a jury trial in India.
 KM Nanavati, a naval officer, murdered his wife’s lover, Prem Ahuja.
-A jury trial was held to decide whether it was a crime of passion (carrying a ten-year sentence) or pre-meditated murder (life imprisonment) to which Nanavati plead ‘not guilty’.
-The jury ruled in favour of him but the verdict was dismissed by the Bombay High Court and the case was retried as a bench trial.
+A jury trial was held to decide whether it was a crime of passion (carrying a ten-year sentence) or premeditated murder (life imprisonment) to which Nanavati plead ‘not guilty.
+The jury ruled in favor of him but the verdict was dismissed by the Bombay High Court and the case was retried as a bench trial.

 2. STATE OF ORISSA vs RAM BAHADUR THAKUR

 This is a bizarre one.
 Ram Bahadur Thapa was the servant of one J.B.
 Chatterjee of Chatterjee Bros. firm in Calcutta.
 They had come to Rasogovindpur, a village in the Balasore district in Orissa to purchase zero scraps from an abandoned aerodrome outside the village.
 Because it was abandoned, the locals believed it was haunted.